 - Most effective content — In this initial awareness phase, consumers have either not yet seen your brand or are not aware of why they should choose you.
 The best content for this stage simply conveys who you are, what sets you apart and what problem you solve for the consumer.
 At this stage, marketing that can elicit an emotional response from a potential consumer is ideal, as this increases the chance that the consumer will remember who you are and what you can do for them.
 Video content is also a strong choice in this phase, as it allows you to get more of your message in front of consumers in a short period of time.

 - PR and Social Media — PR is an incredible way to spread the word.
 According to a Nielson study, PR is up to 90% more effective than advertising in the consumer decision-making process.
 Social media is another stalwart, top-of-the-funnel tactic.
-In fact, (300 million) have discovered a new brand on the platform.
+In fact, 77% of Pinterest users (300 million) have discovered a new brand on the platform.

 Stage 2: Consideration